 Their games sold so many copies that Lucasarts, alone, seem responsible for having shaped the PC and Amiga videogame market for the entire 90s and, probably, even beyond.
 There is probably something pathological about Italy’s undying love for adventure games.
-It is not a coincidence, then, that the few Italian software houses that thrived in the 90s focused their efforts mainly on PC and home computers; as far as I know there have been no games, made in Italy, for Sega or Nintendo consoles until much later.
+It is not a coincidence, then, that the few software houses that thrived in the 90s focused their efforts mainly on PC and home computers; as far as I’ve researched, there seems to have been no games, made in Italy, for Sega or Nintendo consoles until much later.

 E-motion software: that first step is indeed a doozy

 E-motion Software was the company where graphic designer Massimo Magnasciutti and programmer Paolo Costabel first met, in 1991.
-Massimo recalls they weren’t really a software house; both were working for a multimedia company and managed to get a small team working together with the idea of designing a videogame that catered to their interest in cyberpunk and Blade Runner.
+Massimo recalls they weren’t really a software house: both were working for a software company and managed to get a small team working together, designing a videogame that catered to their interest in cyberpunk and Blade Runner.
 Thus, the idea for Crimetown Depths begins to slowly take shape, originally planned for Amiga, with later conversions for Atari ST and PC.

 And, alas, it was.

 The team had little to no previous experience in development, and that – Paolo Costabel concludes – turned out to be a major issue in completing such an ambitious title.
-They just kept adding more and more stuff, “what started as a small shoot’em up […] basically became an encyclopedia of features” recalls Alessandro Tento in an inteview with magazine Commodore Gazette.
-He also recalls various fights with Magnasciutti for how the gameplay was supposed to be designed.
+They just kept adding more and more stuff, “what started as a small shoot’em up […] basically became an encyclopedia of features” recalls Alessandro Tento in an interview with the magazine Commodore Gazette.
+He also recalls fighting with Magnasciutti for how the gameplay was supposed to be designed.
 Tento might be a familiar name to some, he later went on to work in Activision as Senior Art director on the Call of Duty and Spyro series, among other things.

-Also, according to Massimo, Mirrorsoft assigned them a project manager who didn’t seem to know what he was doing.
-As soon as the UK publisher found out that Crimetown Dephts would have to be shipped on three floppies, hence fairly expensive to produce, they dropped E-motion Software and the game was canned.
+According to Massimo, Mirrorsoft assigned them a project manager who didn’t seem to know what he was doing.
+As soon as the UK publisher found out that Crimetown Depths would have to be published on three floppies, hence fairly expensive to produce, they dropped E-motion Software and the game was canned.
 Even though it never saw the light of day, Crimetown still resonates with several Amiga fans for how promising it was shaping up to be.
 Magnasciutti tells me that Crimetown Depths was “90% finished”, at least graphically, but they never really managed to get the feeling of the gameplay right.
 The demo, or actually the trailer, seems to be the only thing that was completed.

 The birth of Dynabyte